material-motion/material-motion/specifications/runtime.md

 Actors often depend on external systems to execute their Intentions.
 An Actor is therefore responsible for informing the Motion Runtime of two events:

-- When external activity begins.
+- When remote execution begins.
-- When external activity ends.
+- When remote execution ends.

 The Motion Runtime might provide Actors with two function instances: